-The macchiato is similar enough that some shops make their macchiato and cortado the exact same size, with the macc more foamy and the cortado less foamy.
+The macchiato is similar enough that some shops make their macchiato and cortado the exact same size, often adding more foam to the macchiato than the cortado.
 Some folks refer to the cortado as a Gibraltar, named after the glass the specialty coffee cortado is often served in.
 Down under, “piccolo” is an order that’ll get you pretty much the same thing.

 How to make it at home

 Make a double espresso with your favorite coffee.
-You don’t want to pull a shot that’s super duper, long, but a two to one ratio (a 36 gram drink made with 18 grams of coffee) is a perfectly appropriate place to start.
-Much like the macchiato, the difficulty with the cortado is that it’s tough to steam the small amount of milk you need to make one and get the texture right.
+As you brew coffee at home for a cortado, you don’t want to pull a shot that’s super duper, long.
+Instead, a two-to-one ratio (a 36-gram drink made with 18 grams of coffee) is a perfectly appropriate place to start.
+Much like the macchiato, the difficulty with the cortado is that it’s tough to steam the small amount of milk foam you need to make one and get the texture right.
 However, since you’re only adding a little bit of foam, you can start with a little more milk and be less wasteful.
 Put 3oz of milk in that pitcher, put your steam wand below the milk’s surface and turn it on.
 Lower your steam wand to get a little air in there and then raise it back up after a second.
-When you’re finished steaming, pour your milk gently into the center of your espresso, then pour faster to create some pretty latte art.
+When you’re finished steaming, pour the warm milk gently into the center of your espresso, then pour faster to create some pretty latte art.

 There’s an equal enough balance of coffee and milk in a cortado that any coffee that tastes good as espresso will probably stand up to it nicely.
 On the flip side, any coffee that you don’t like as espresso probably won’t get drowned out by milk enough for it to be acceptable.
 So pick your favorite spro and go!

 PT’s Southpaw is full of super soft, sweet flavors which make it really to use as espresso.
 Combine it with a few ounces of milk for a sweet cortado with little risk of sharp or bitter flavors.